Arrhythmogenic right ventricular cardiomyopathy (ARVC): Diagnosis, treatment and prognosis.

-Arrhythmogenic right ventricular cardiomyopathy (ARVC) runs in families of boxers and has been reported in humans and cats as well.
+Arrhythmogenic right ventricular cardiomyopathy (ARVC) is a condition that runs in families of boxers but has been reported in humans and cats as well.
 It has been shown to be genetic, so affected animals should not be bred.

 The diagnosis of ARVC is made by electrocardiography (ECG) and echocardiography (ultrasound of the heart).
-The initial ECG often documents the presence of the abnormal beats.
-A Holter monitor (ECG machine worn continuously) helps to evaluate the frequency and severity of the abnormal heart beats over 24 hours at home.
+The initial ECG often documents the presence of abnormal beats.
+A Holter monitor (ECG machine worn continuously) helps to evaluate the frequency and severity of abnormal heartbeats over 24 hours at home.

 An echocardiogram is performed to evaluate heart function and determine if other concurrent heart diseases are present.
 Genetic testing, while available, is most helpful for breeders looking to screen their breeding population.

 Single abnormal beats rarely cause any clinical problems.
 However, if multiples of these abnormal beats occur in a row at a fast rate, the heart does not have sufficient time to fill with blood or pump enough blood to the body.
 This leads to signs of syncope (collapse), weakness, exercise intolerance and even sudden death.